 Figure 3 shows a variation on the simple t{PD} example with the addition of cascaded product terms.
 The time delay from input A is slightly altered by the addition of one t{PTA} value which accounts for the additional product terms.
-The XC9500 can accept and deliver product terms in either direction, so the t{PTA} time delay will handle this factor.
-Also, product terms may arrive from non-adjacent macrocells, which would require an additional t{PTA} to be added.
-Therefore, a single cascade delay may in some cases not be what the design software has chosen.
-This cascade timing can be controlled by using timing driven optimization, described in detail in the Design Optimization application note.
+The XC9500XL can accept and deliver product terms in both directions with the same t{PTA} delay.
+Also, product terms may arrive from non-adjacent macrocells, which would require an additional t{PTA} to be added for each macrocell hop.
+The design implementation software may incur multiple cascade delays as required to fit the design.
+This cascade timing can be managed by using timing driven optimization in Xilinx' CPLD software.